TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 Well, if you’re reading this I sincerely urge you to become a member of a community regardless of your level of expertise.

-When you pick a language, search out for the community close to you, the Python community, for example, is very broad and diverse one, having branches in almost every continent, countries and major cities and if none is vaialable in your location, here is a call to create one.
+When you pick a language, search out for the community close to you, the Python community, for example, is very broad and diverse one, having branches in almost every continent, countries and major cities and if none is avaialable at your location, here is a call to create one.

 Being an active person in your community means you are contributing to the community; financial contributions human and material resources, no matter how small, let your presence and impact be felt, and engage their social media handles by commenting and reposting whenever a post is made to help boost their engagments.